 Sethi V and Tabbutt S and Dimitropoulos A and Harris KC and Chau V and Poskitt K and Campbell A and Azakie A and Xu D and Barkovich AJ and Miller SP and McQuillen PS

 Biophysical properties of the aorta and left ventricle and exercise capacity in obese children.

-Harris KC, Al Saloos HA, De Souza AM, Sanatani S, Hinchliffe M, Potts JE, Sandor GG
+Harris KC and Al Saloos HA and De Souza AM and Sanatani S and Hinchliffe M and Potts JE and Sandor GG

 Economic evaluation of palivizumab in children with congenital heart disease: a Canadian perspective.

 Harris KC and Anis AH and Crosby MC and Cender LM and Potts JE and Human DG

 Effect of school-based physical activity interventions on body mass index in children: a meta-analysis.

 Harris KC and Kuramoto LK and Schulzer M and Retallack JE